Tech-at-DU/BotShop-iOS/P04-CollectionView-Setup/content.md

 ```

 Run the app again and you’ll see that green squares are larger and filling up more space.

+>[action]
+> Play around with the values within the `collectionViewLayout` until you find a sizing you like for your app.

 We’re now a step closer to what we’d like our collection view to look like!
 Great work!